 PNZ met with ACC’s Live Stronger For Longer programme lead in November 2020 and were pleased to be informed that ACC intend to continue funding the programme.
-This follows a meeting earlier in the year with the Hutt Valley District Health Board Allied Health Leadership Team, where the possibility of ACC ceasing to fund various DHB In-Home Strength and Balance programmes was raised.
+This followed a meeting earlier in the year with the Hutt Valley District Health Board Allied Health Leadership Team, where the possibility of ACC ceasing to fund various DHB In-Home Strength and Balance programmes was raised.

 PNZ took a lead in coordinating a meeting with ACC Manager Targeted Investment Paul Kennedy and representatives from Age Concern, Bone Health NZ and Arthritis NZ, to strongly advocate for ACC’s ongoing funding of this programme given an ageing population as well as the need to prevent falls and fractures and the resulting poor health outcomes for the elderly.

 Please read the ACC announcement that "following consultation with Live Stronger for Longer (LSFL) stakeholders, ACC is pleased to confirm it will continue to invest in the LSFL programme."
-Thank you to everyone across the profession who has helped advocate for this.
+Thank you to everyone across the profession who helped advocate for this.

 The Physiotherapy Workforce

 We need to ensure that we have enough physiotherapists in the country and in the right places.
 PNZ members have been concerned about recruitment and retention in the workforce.
-PNZ contracted independent researchers BERL to fully understanding potential workforce issues and how they can be addressed.
+PNZ contracted independent researchers BERL to fully understand potential workforce issues and how they can be addressed.
 You can read the reports and recommendations here.